 All work not turned in on time will have an automatic reduction in value to 50% of its full value.
 Work that is not turned in by the next class will NOT be accepted.
 Exceptions to this will be as per University Policy concerning absences from class.
 If you know an assignment will be late for a valid reason, inform your instructor in advance to avoid unnecessary penalty.

 Format for Reports:

-Each project report or homework assignment will be loaded onto Canvas.
+Each homework assignment will be loaded onto Canvas.

-Do NOT email project reports or homework assignments to the instructor.
+Do NOT email homework assignments to the instructor.

 The cover must contain the following: